mikkelofficial7/revbot-ai-code-review/README.md

  model : ```rekaai/reka-flash-3```

- Easy setup to your Github Action
+ Easy setup to your Github Action, launch automatically when you do pull request

 # How to use :
 1. download .yaml file [here](https://github.com/mikkelofficial7/revbot-ai-code-review/blob/main/.github/workflows/test-github-actions.yml)